PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ntpq -p
 ```
 >[!Tip]
->This synchronization can take a long time after restarting the IndustrialPI 4. (it can take up to 6 minutes).
+>This synchronization can take a long time after a restart of the IndustrialPI 4 and the PSENrd 3.1.
+(It can take up to 6 minutes).

 ## 8. WiFi configuration